 CHICAGO – Sure, we’re Brew City and our neighbor to the south is the Windy City, but some days you could easily flip those nicknames.

-We get pretty solid gusts up Water Street and Chicago has more breweries than the average person can hope to visit in a lifetime: edging closer and closer to 200 in the city and near ‘burbs.
+We get pretty solid gusts up Water Street and Chicago has more breweries than the average person can hope to visit in a lifetime: edging beyond 250 in the city and near ‘burbs.

 And there are a growing number of craft distillers in Chicagoland, too.

 So, how do you even start?